 Candidates for crow’s feet treatments are unhappy with the lines forming around their eyes.
 Commonly, patients undergoing this treatment feel that their crow’s feet make them look tired or older than their true age.
 They tend to be people in their late 20’s and early 30’s who have begun to notice signs of facial ageing, though they can be—and are—performed on adults of any age.
 This treatment is appropriate for most adults who are in good overall health.

 What to Expect

 A muscle relaxant will be injected into the muscles at the outer corners of the eyes, where the crow’s feet wrinkles have formed.
 A thin needle is used to deliver the anti-wrinkle product directly into the muscle underneath the crow’s feet.
 Once injected, it works by causing the facial muscles causing crow’s feet wrinkles to temporarily relax.

 This is an in-office treatment completed in under an hour.
-There is no recovery period required, and no bandages.
+There is no recovery period required.
 For these reasons, crow’s feet injections have become a popular “lunchtime rejuvenation” treatment for patients seeking a fast solution with little to no downtime.
 After the injections, clients can leave the clinic and return to normal activities.

 Within 10 days, your crow’s feet will have become less prominent.
 The injected relaxant blocks signals from the nerves to the muscles, resulting in controlled weakening of the muscles underneath your crow’s feet lines.
 Because the muscle causing the wrinkles is no longer able to fully contract, the wrinkles relax, becoming smoother.
 Patients usually report that their wrinkles become noticeably smoother within just a few days of the injections.